Messi wins World Cup, Argentina beats France on penalties

 AP Sports Writer

-Messi scored two goals and then another in a shootout as Argentina beat France 4-2 on penalties after a 3-3 draw Sunday to claim a third World Cup title despite Kylian Mbappé scoring the first hat trick in a final in 56 years.

 Now there’s no debate.
-Messi is definitively in the pantheon of soccer’s greatest ever players, alongside Pelé — a record three-time World Cup champion from Brazil — and Diego Maradona, the late Argentina great with whom Messi was so often compared.
+Messi joins Pelé — a record three-time World Cup champion — and Diego Maradona, the late Argentina great with whom Messi was so often compared, in an exclusive club of the best soccer players of all time.

+Who is the greatest?
+It’s a discussion that will rage forever because there can never be a definitive answer.
+Messi has put up a good argument, though, and — with the World Cup title on his resume — he is surely above Cristiano Ronaldo as the best player of his generation.

 Messi achieved what Maradona did in 1986 and dominated a World Cup for Argentina.
-The torch will one day pass to Mbappé, whose late goals lit up one of the most dramatic finals in the tournament’s 92-year history and emulated Geoff Hurst’s hat trick for England in 1966, but not just yet.
+He scored seven goals and embraced the responsibility of leading his team out of those dark moments after a shocking 2-1 loss to Saudi Arabia in the group stage.

 “Let’s go, Argentina!”
 Messi roared into a microphone on the field in the post-match celebrations after playing in a record 26th World Cup match.

+Messi had a tantalizing glimpse of the 18-carat gold World Cup trophy when walking on the stage to collect the Golden Ball, awarded to the player of the tournament.
+He even kissed the World Cup and rubbed it repeatedly.

+He got his hands on it for good about 10 minutes later, after a ceremonial robe was draped over his shoulders by Qatar’s emir, Sheikh Tamim bin Hamad Al Thani.
+And, oh, did he enjoy it, celebrating with his family and the teammates who put Argentina atop the soccer world for the first time since the 1986 World Cup in Mexico.
+The country’s other title came in 1978 on home soil.

-Messi was in scintillating form from the start, putting Argentina ahead from the penalty spot and playing a part in Angel Di Maria’s goal that made it 2-0 after 36 minutes.
+Messi was in scintillating form from the start of the final, putting Argentina ahead from the penalty spot after Angel Di Maria was tripped and later playing a part in a flowing team move that resulted in Di Maria making it 2-0 after 36 minutes.

-Mbappé, on the other hand, was anonymous until scoring two goals in a 97-second span — one a penalty, the other a volley from just inside the area — to take the game to extra time.
+Mbappé, on the other hand, was anonymous until bursting into life by scoring two goals in a 97-second span — one an 80th-minute penalty, the other a volley from just inside the area after a quick exchange of passes — to take the game to extra time at 2-2.

-Messi tapped in his second goal in the 108th minute, leaving Argentina on the brink of the title once again, but there was still time for another penalty from Mbappé to take the thrilling game to a shootout.
+Messi still had plenty of energy and he was on hand to tap in his second goal in the 108th minute, with a France defender clearing the ball just after it had crossed the line.
+Argentina was on the brink of the title once again, but there was still time for another penalty from Mbappé, after a handball, to take the thrilling game to a shootout.

-Gonzalo Montiel scored the clinching penalty kick after Kingsley Coman had an attempt saved by Argentina goalkeeper Emi Martinez and Aurelien Tchouameni missed for France.
+Mbappé and Messi took their teams’ first kicks and scored.
+Kingsley Coman had an attempt saved by Argentina goalkeeper Emi Martinez and Aurelien Tchouameni then missed for France, giving Gonzalo Montiel the opportunity to end it.
+He converted the penalty to the left and sparked wild celebrations.

+“It’s such enjoyment to be at the top, the summit,” Argentina coach Lionel Scaloni said.
+“Now this is unique.”

-Europe’s run of four straight World Cup winners came to an end.
+Europe’s run of four straight World Cup winners, dating to 2006, came to an end.
 The last South American champion was Brazil, and that was also in Asia — when Japan and South Korea hosted the tournament in 2002.

-It’s quite the climax to Messi’s international career, which might not yet be over at the age of 35 because he is playing as well as ever.
-After all, he finished the World Cup with seven goals, one behind Mbappé’s tournament leading eight.

-It was quite the finale, too, for a unique World Cup — the first to be played in the Middle East and the Arab world.
+It was quite a final for a unique World Cup — the first to be played in the Arab world.

 For FIFA and the Qatari organizers, a final between two major soccer nations and the world’s two best players represented a perfect way to cap a tournament laced in controversy ever since the scandal-shrouded vote in 2010 to give the event to a tiny Arab emirate.